Cameronsplaze/AWS-ContainerManager/README.md

     - Part of the management, the lambda cron that checks for connections, will fail if there's no task running.
 This can happen if it triggers too fast.
 To get around it, I'll have a Metric + Alarm hooked up to the lambda, and only care about the failure if you get X many in a row.
 (The management framework being ready TOO fast is a good problem to have anyways).

 - Turning off System: Inside lambda-instance-StateChange-hook vs lambda-switch-system:
-  - (Went with lambda-switch-system)
+  - (Went with lambda-instance-StateChange-hook)
   - **Pros for lambda-switch-system**:
     - This is the lambda that turns the system on when route53 sees someone is trying to connect.
     - If you're left in a state where the system is on, but there's no instance, the lambda will trigger every minute all night long.
 This fixes that by letting the lambda directly turn off the system.
 (Otherwise if desired_count is already 0, and you SET it to 0, the instance StateChange hook will never trigger).
     - The ASG and ECS Task also spin up/down in the order you expect.
       - Turn on: Instance spins up, triggering Statechange Hook, spins up ECS Task.
       - Turn off: SNS triggers lambda-switch-system, which spins off ECS Task, then spins down instance.
-    - The watchdog lambda is only running if there is an active instance, never as the instance is activaly spinning up/down.
+    - The watchdog lambda is only running if there is an active instance, never as the instance is actively spinning up/down.
   - **Pros for lambda-instance-StateChange-hook**:
-    - The main thing is it makes how each part integrates so simple, I keep second guessing not using this route.
-The built in fail-safe of the other option is soo desirable though.
-    - Plus according to [SubscriptionFilter Docs](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_logs.SubscriptionFilter.html), you have to target lambda from route53 anyways, I don't see a way to target ASG like with alarms.
-This means there's no way to get rid of the lambda-switch-system function and move the code into the lambda-instance-StateChange-hook function.
+    - Originally I went with the other option.
+It turns out that route53 logs can only live in us-east-1, and with how tightly the "lambda-switch-system" lambda was integrated into the system, that meant that 1) the ENTIRE stack would have to be in us-east-1, or 2) You'd need one lambda to forward the request to the second.
+Alarms can adjust ASG's directly, so by doing this route, there's no need for a "lambda switch system".
+    - This also keeps the system straight forward.
+    - There's probably  a way to build in the same fail-safe of turning off the system, by adding a alarm to the ASG StateChangeHook too.

 ### Slides